shibatch/sleef/SUSTAINABILITY.md

 with FOSS sustainability in mind.
 We are committed to finding a practical path forward, but your partnership is essential in structuring a financial relationship that aligns with your standard corporate procedures.
+We simply ask for fairness: do not demand contractual terms from maintainers that your own legal department would refuse to accept.
 Our mutual goal is to treat this partnership as a conventional operational expense, removing your internal barriers and making sustainability a straightforward business practice.

 Our goal is to maintain this project stably over the long term and